fbpx

 “Yet, last week members of the state House of Representatives made public comments hinging the allocation of these one-time dollars on the passage of unrelated legislation.

-“The Senate hit the ground running in January, having already met with stakeholders, held public hearings, and developed an initial ARPA plan before the Session started.
+“The Senate hit the ground running in January, already met with stakeholders, held public hearings, and developed an initial ARPA plan before the Session started.
 This is because the clock is ticking.
 Mississippi does not have time to wait.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.